bitpay/bitcore-website/generated/bitcore-node/lib/services/bitcoind.md

 **Returns**: <code>Number</code> - An estimated percentage of the syncronization status
 <a name="Bitcoin+getBlock"></a>
 ### bitcoin.getBlock(block)
-Will retreive a block as a Node.js Buffer from disk.
+Will retrieve a block as a Node.js Buffer from disk.

 **Kind**: instance method of <code>[Bitcoin](#Bitcoin)</code>